Degeneration scheme of 4-dimensional Painlev\'e-type equations: Introduction

+Let us move on to our main interest in this paper: the non-Fuchsian cases.
+We use two key ideas in this paper.
+One of them is the notion of ``spectral type" for non-Fuchsian case.
+It helps us to distinguish Painlev\'e type equations.
+The other key idea is expressing Hamiltonians of Painlev\'e-type equations by Hamiltonians of classical Painlev\'e equations.
+This idea is effective to identify equations.

+We make use of the classification of Fuchsian equations and their Painlev\'e-type equations, then take degeneration to obtain other Painlev\'e-type equations.
 As a result, we obtained 22 types of equations, as we shall see in the next section.
 Among these 22 types, 9 of them are partial differential systems, and 13 are ordinary differential systems.
-It sometimes happen that different degenerations yield the same Painlev\'e-type equation.
-In these cases, corresponding linear equations transform to one another by the Laplace transformation.
+It sometimes happens that different degenerations yield the same Painlev\'e-type equation.
+In these cases, corresponding linear equations transform to one another by the Laplace transform.
 We shall see such interesting topics in the last section.

+In this subsection, we define the spectral type for a system of linear differential equations with irregular singularities.
+The spectral type will be defined through the ``canonical form'' at each singular point.
+In the irregular singular case, what corresponds to each singular point is not merely a partition, but a {\it refining sequence of partitons} (Definition~\ref{def:rsp}).

+Here we recall the canonical form of a system of linear differential equations at a singular point.
+Linear equations that we treat in the present paper are those with rational function coefficients.
+Such a system is generally written as follows: